industrial-edge/opc-ua-application-getting-started/README.md

 - Configure OPC UA Connector
 - Collect data in Flow Creator and calculate KPIs
 - Create custom data source (new metadata, publish data to new topic)
-- Install and configure OPC UA configurator and application
+- Install and configure OPC UA connector

 ## Usage